Spain Digital Nomad Visa Guide (2024)

 Drawback #3: Bureaucracy

-One of the biggest drawbacks for expats who decide to apply for a Spain digital nomad visa is the complex bureaucratic system
+One of the biggest drawbacks for expats who decide to apply for a Spain Digital Nomad Visa is the complex bureaucratic system.

-Therefore, the processes such as registration in the Town Hall, enrollment of children at primary schools, or any other type of administrative registration are riddled with difficulties.
+Therefore, processes such as registration in the Town Hall, enrollment of children at primary schools, or any other type of administrative registration are riddled with difficulties.

 It is common for digital nomads to find themselves in the so-called administrative deadlock, which can be frustrating — especially for people who come from countries with more efficient local governments.